By Class unity

 This situation that I have found myself in is called having 'privilege'.

-One big union pyramid scheme
+union pyramid scheme

 Any society that has both violence and hierarchy built in to the way people meet their needs and wants tends to order itself into a metaphorical pyramid type structure.
 Our world was not always this way but it is now.
 There are a few people at the top of this pyramid who own most of the land, wield most of the political power and have most of the capital.
 These people make up what is known as the ruling class (some people call them the 1% or just the capitalists).
 But how did they get into this position?
 Adam Smith, the famous economist said this:

 "Labour was the first price, the original purchase - money that was paid for all things".